Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/06-discussion.typ

 When applying the dataflow we described earlier we reduce the latency to 66ms with only a 2% increase DSP utilization and 10% BRAM utilization.
 This is to be expected as a dataflow simply adds buffers between kernels to allow for an inter-kernel pipeline.

 Now using our row-wise parallelism we found that that the most efficient parallelism scheme was the SDP row factor of 4 and the QKV row factor of 2.
 This reduced our latency to \~24ms with 22% DSP and only 1% BRAM utilization increase.
+It is important is also important to account for the fact that if we disregard the unmodifiable initial HBM $arrow$ BRAM transfer which can be overcome by effictevly hiding the latenccy of memory transfer with tile execution.

+A more accurate and expected achievable latency can actually be reduced to $\~16"ms"$ per attention layer and if the MLP produces the same latency then with a dataflow we achieve the $\~16"ms"$ per layers producing allowing us to achieve a throughput of $5 "FPS"$ through our vision encoder.

 == Performance of MLP